 - Support – give Marrow a helping hand to reach new students, set up in new places on campus and beyond, and help them to save even more lives of people with blood cancer.

-In 1997, James Kustow, a student at Nottingham University, was having dinner with some friends when he received a shocking call from his mother.
+Marrow began in 1998 when James Kustow, a student at The University of Nottingham, was having dinner with some friends when he received a call from his mother.
 A childhood friend of his, Karen, had been diagnosed with leukaemia and needed a bone marrow transplant to survive.

-Banding together with his friends, James organised a recruitment event on campus to try and get more potential bone marrow donors to join the Anthony Nolan register.
+Banding together with his friends, James organised a hugely successful recruitment event on campus to try and get more people to join the Anthony Nolan register.

-The event was a great success – and James and his fellow volunteers decided to put together a team to run regular recruitment drives and raise awareness for years to come.
+James and his fellow volunteers decided to put together a team to run regular events and raise awareness for years to come.
 They called it Marrow.